 Back to Church Sunday in 2015

-Church ministers are available to conduct funerals.
+Church ministers are available to conduct funerals at the graveside or in crematoriums.
 Please contact us to discuss.

 We are committed to safeguarding children, young people, victims / perpetrators of domestic abuse and vulnerable adults.

 The PCC has adopted the Church of England’s policies and best practice on safeguarding which may be found on the Church of England’s website.
-Our Parish Safeguarding Officer is Bronwen Roberts, who may be contacted at church or by email.
+Our Parish Safeguarding Officer is Bronwen Roberts, who may be contacted by email.

 Those who live in love live in union with God and God lives in union with them (1 John 4:16).